7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 Chaining Tension

-The most common reason for uneven curling edges is loose or tight stitches from not having a consistent tension.
+The most common reason for uneven curling edges is loose or tight stitches from not having a consistent yarn tension.
 The best way to fix this is by making sure you have the proper hook size for your yarn weight and type of yarn.

 If your stitches are tight try a larger hook.
 If your stitches are loose try a smaller hook.
 Proper tension will make your stitches lay flat and avoid curling blankets.